glacials/twos.dev/src/cold/china.md

 Harbin is near the northern border, far beyond the popular cities.

-A few things caught me off guard about the culture there.
+A few things caught me off guard about the culture.

 ## Natural Refrigeration